andrew/ultimate-awesome/README.md

 - [awesome-speech-emotion-recognition](https://github.com/abikaki/awesome-speech-emotion-recognition) - 😎 Awesome lists about Speech Emotion Recognition.
 - [awesome-feature-flag-management](https://github.com/andrewdmaclean/awesome-feature-flag-management) - A curated list of awesome resources related to feature flagging & management 🚩.
 - [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.
-- [awesome-rubrics](https://github.com/freedomintelligence/awesome-rubrics) - A curated list of resources (surveys, papers, benchmarks, and opensource projects) on Rubrics.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
+- [awesome-compliance](https://github.com/getprobo/awesome-compliance) - A curated list of tools, frameworks, and resources for IT compliance, security standards, and regulatory requirements.
 - [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).
 - [awesome-diff-tools](https://github.com/mmueller2012/awesome-diff-tools) - Awesome tools that show differences between files and folders.
 - [Awesome-Bootstrapper-Roadmap](https://github.com/pierpaolo28/Awesome-Bootstrapper-Roadmap) - 💸 Save $2,000/mo bootstrapping your startup.
 Exhaustive Open Source SaaS alternatives and a step-by-step roadmap from Idea to Exit.